How to Maintain Business Continuity with Disaster Recovery Sites

 A cold site is the most simplistic type of DR recovery site.
 A cold site consists of elements to provide power and networking capability as well as cooling.
 It does not include other hardware elements such as servers and storage.
 The use of a cold site is very limiting to a business since before it can be used, backup data along with some additional hardware must be sent to the site and installed.
 This will impede workflow.

 Warm sites contain all the elements of a cold site, adding to them additional elements including storage hardware such as tape or disk drives along with both servers and switches.
 Warm sites are "ready to go" in one sense, but they still need to have data transported to them for use in recovery should a disaster occur.

 A hot site is a fully functional backup site that already has important data mirrored to it.
-This is the ideal disaster recovery site, but can be challenging to attain.
+This is the ideal disaster recovery site but can be challenging to attain.
 Ready to upgrade your data backup strategy?
 Reach out for a free consultation.